 Accessible Graphic Design Best Practices

 Do you want to create reports, marketing material, and everyday documents that are accessible?
 Get tips on the best and most accessible design choices – from choosing colours and fonts, to ensuring documents are accessible to assistive technology users.
-You will learn what is required to create accessible materials that work for a wider range of users and see examples of accessible and inaccessible design choices.
+During this one hour webinar you will learn what is required to create accessible materials that work for a wider range of users and see examples of accessible and inaccessible design choices.

 - Visual considerations: Font type, size, spacing, colour, contrast